Ian Daly: Club career

 Daly started his career with local club Broadford Rovers and spent two seasons at Home Farm FC, before joining Manchester City in July 2006.
 He was part of the Manchester City youth team that won the 2008 FA Youth Cup.

-In July 2009, Daly joined Greek Super League team Aris Thessaloniki on a two-year contract.
-During his time at Aris, Daly worked with coach Hector Cuper who showed his trust in Daly by giving him the opportunity to play against teams such as Olympiakos and AEK Athens.
+In July 2009, Daly joined Greek Super League team Aris on a two-year contract.
+During his time at Aris, Daly worked with coach Hector Cuper who showed his trust in Daly by giving him the opportunity to play against teams such as Olympiacos and AEK Athens.

 He played in a trial match for Bristol Rovers on 24 August 2010 at Cheltenham Town and scored a goal in a 1–0 win.

 In August 2010, Cádiz CF of the Spanish Segunda División B announced the signing of Daly on transfer deadline day.
 Daly made his competitive debut on 14 November 2010 in 2–1 defeat to Lorca Atlético, but left the club by mutual consent on 28 January 2011.